France with Kids: Hidden Gems for Unforgettable Family Adventures

 Exploring Noirmoutier Island

-Where to stay: Noirmoutier has a good range of campsites, many with direct beach access, and also some lovely gîtes (holiday cottages) if you prefer a bit more space.
+Where to stay: Noirmoutier has a good range of campsites, many with direct beach access, as well as some lovely gîtes (holiday cottages) if you prefer a bit more space.
 Booking ahead, especially for summer, is definitely a good idea.

 Family Beach Holidays on the Atlantic Coast

-Beyond the islands, the mainland coast of the Vendée offers miles of sandy beaches.
+Beyond the islands, the Vendée’s mainland coast offers miles of sandy beaches.
 Les Sables-d’Olonne is a popular spot, known for its wide, south-facing beach that’s great for families.
-Bretignolles-sur-Mer offers a mix of sandy stretches perfect for sandcastles and rockier areas that are fun for exploring tide pools.
+Bretignolles-sur-Mer offers a mix of sandy stretches perfect for sandcastles and rockier areas ideal for exploring tide pools.
 The towns here are lively in the summer, with evening markets, street performers, and plenty of restaurants.
 It’s a classic beach holiday destination, but with a bit more breathing room than some of the more famous French Riviera spots.
 You can also find inland activities like canoeing and treetop adventure courses if you fancy a break from the sand.

 The Vendée strikes a nice balance.
 It offers the classic seaside experience with plenty of activities for kids, but it hasn’t lost its relaxed, authentic charm.
 It’s the kind of place where you can easily spend a week and still feel like you’ve only scratched the surface.